World Music at Kent State

 pnanongk@kent.edu.

-About the Steel Band
+About the Caribbean Steelband

 In the mid-1990s, steelpans were purchased by percussion professor Michael Burritt to complement the Kent State University percussion program.
 From 1995 to 2016, Flash in the Pan was directed by Ted & Tyler Rounds as an accompaniment to the percussion studio’s activities.
-In 2016 the KSU Steel Band became a curricular ensemble and the newest of the Glauser School’s world music ensembles.
+In 2016 the KSU Steelband became a curricular ensemble and the newest of the Glauser School’s world music ensembles.
 The band primarily performs on campus, has participated in the Virtual Steelband II project, and works to bring a sense of Caribbean culture to the university community.
 The repertoire of the steel band includes numerous forms of Trinidadian music and music from the U.S.

 Membership